This topic describes how to commit nodes to Operation Center for testing after you configure the nodes.

 - Optional.
-Commit nodes.
-If you have committed nodes after configuring them and have
+Commit a workflow.
+If you have committed nodes and have not modified the

-Note In a workspace in the standard mode, after you commit the nodes, you must click the Deploy icon to deploy the nodes to the production environment.
+Note In a workspace in standard mode, after you commit the nodes, you must click Deploy and deploy the nodes to the production environment.

 - Click Operation Center in the upper-right corner.

-- In the Patch Data dialog box that appears, select all nodes, set Data Timestamp to the last week, and then click OK.
+- In the Patch Data dialog box, select the nodes for which retroactive data needs to be generated, set the data timestamp to the last week, and then click OK.

-If a retroactive instance fails to be run, right-click the corresponding node in the DAG, select View Runtime Log, and then fix the issue based on logs.
+If a retroactive instance is abnormal, right-click the corresponding node in the DAG, select View Runtime Log, and then fix the issue.

 select * from rpt_user_trace_log where dt BETWEEN '20190611' and '20190617' limit 1000;